-Remember the simple joy of picking wildflowers to make daisy chains, or of gathering a simple bouquet to give to a parent?
-Flower picking farms let you revisit that pleasure, in a very exuberant and grown up way.
+Flower picking farms let you revisit the simple joy of picking a bouquet.
 U-pick flower farms are growing in popularity, in part because growers have discovered that visitors frequently select blooms that are fully open, allowing a profit from flowers that are too mature to survive transport to the market.
-For best results,bring a bucket to keep blooms... hydrated on the way home, and please observe an important flower farm rule of etiquette: only snip what you intend to pay for.
+For best results, bring a bucket to keep blooms hydrated on the way home, and please observe an important flower farm rule of etiquette: Only snip what you intend to pay for.

 01 of 08

 Since 1998, the Faught family has lovingly tended a u-pick flower farm on the shores of Grand Traverse Bay in Suttons Bay, Michigan.
 If you have a peony addiction, this is the place to satisfy it, with more than 100 peony bushes that fill the air with fragrance in June.
 More than 40 other annual and perennial flower varieties will bring out your inner florist; just look for the free jugs and jars in the shed, already filled with fresh water.
 Flower prices start at 10 cents per stem!

 Martha Stewart featured the organic flowers at this Goodlettsville, Tennessee, farm on her show.
 Sold by the bouquet or by the bucket, it's impressive how much blooming productivity Mark and Peggy Lynn Marchetti can coax from the land using very little machinery.
 Perhaps the extensive apiaries, where honeybees feast on nectar-rich blossoms, has something to do with it.